linki/chaoskube/README.md

         - --excluded-days-of-year=Apr1,Dec24
         # let's make sure we all agree on what the above times mean
         - --timezone=Europe/Berlin
+        # exclude all pods that haven't been running for at least one hour
+        - --minimum-age=1h
         # terminate pods for real: this disables dry-run mode which is on by default
         # - --no-dry-run
 ```